EvanForsythe/BB485/week06.md

 - `git add`, `git commit`, and `git push` your repo to the remote repository.
 - Submit the url of your git account on canvas as the tutorial assignment.

+Weekly write-up assignment
+## <ins>**Weekly write-up assignment**</ins> <a name="writeup"></a>
+- Use your github repo to develop a phylogenomics pipeline that performs the tasks above
+- Add a final step to your pipeline that generates a pdf figure displaying the topology counts accross all of your trees.
+Choose whichever type of plot you think would work best (e.g. pie chart, bar chart, etc..) and google how to generate one in python.
+- Add the pdf to your git repo and push to github
+- Answer the following questions and submit on Cannas:
+	- <ins> questions TBD <ins/>

 [Back to Top](#top)